 Delegate Assembly meeting date: Saturday, November 4.
 Details on the Delegate Assembly meeting and appointment of voting delegates are being announced separately.

 School boards should focus on the section of the PSBA Platform containing the Core Legislative Principles and Supporting Concepts.
 The four Core Legislative Principles provide the broad policy framework for the platform, and the Supporting Concepts provide more detail on PSBA’s position on specific legislative issues that are related to each of the Core Legislative Principles.

 What should my board know about submitting an item?

-- New proposals and amendments should be written in the same style as the current 2022 platform.
-PSBA’s Government Affairs staff is available to help you with any questions you may have.
+- New proposals and amendments should be written in the same style as the current 2023 platform.
+If your proposal is a revision to an existing platform item, please indicate the section and number of the statement that is being amended.
+If your item is a new proposal, please indicate the category PSBA’s Government Affairs staff is available to help you with any questions you may have.